Understanding Inorganic Scaling – Mechanisms, Control and Management

 Disciplines: Production and Operations | Projects, Facilities, and Construction

-This two-day course is an introduction to inorganic scaling.
+This course is an introduction to inorganic scaling.
 It includes an overview of the different types of inorganic oilfield scales encountered during production, and the various methods used to control them.
 Field examples will illustrate the importance of an effective scale management strategy.

 - Why scale forms and how to treat it, including both chemical and engineering solutions